Advertisements

 Can I use these gluten-free substitutes in any recipe that calls for wheat berries?

-Are these substitutes suitable for individuals with celiac disease?
+Are these substitutes safe for people with celiac disease?

-Can I mix these substitutes together in recipes?
+Can I mix different gluten-free substitutes in my recipes?

-Are these gluten-free substitutes more expensive than wheat berries?
+Do these gluten-free alternatives cost more than wheat berries?